 The hike through the Borestone Mountain Sanctuary takes only a few hours and rewards those who reach the top with panoramic vistas of Onawa Trestle, Sebec Lake and more.
 Birdwatchers will love the abundance of feathered friends along the way; everyone will love the view.

-For a less challenging stroll, try one of the region’s two river walks.
-The Guilford Memorial river walk winds along the banks of the Piscataquis River, and the Pleasant River walk in Brownville courses along the shoreline from Brownville to the Junction.
+For a less challenging stroll, try the Guilford Memorial river walk, which winds along the banks of the Piscataquis River.
 Our historical downtowns are also renowned as lovely walking destinations, with quaint shops and Victorian homes lining the maple-shaded streets.